-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-A parent is the personal representative for a minor child except when:
+A parent is the authorized representative (AR) for a minor child except when:

-the minor child can consent to medical treatment by himself/herself.
+The minor child can consent to medical treatment.
 Under these circumstances, do not disclose to a parent information about the medical treatment to which the minor child can consent.
-A minor child can consent to medical treatment by himself/herself when the:
+A minor child can consent to medical treatment when the:

 minor is on active duty with the U.S. military;

-minor is age 16 or older, lives separately from the parents and manages his/her own financial affairs;
+minor is age 16 or older, lives separately from the parents and manages her or his own financial affairs;

 consent involves diagnosis and treatment of disease that must be reported to the local health officer or the Texas Department of State Health Services (DSHS);